drshahizan/software-engineering/materials/uml/planml.md

 You should now be able to use PlantUML within Visual Studio Code to create UML diagrams.

-Both Graphviz and JRE are required to use PlantUML in Visual Studio Code.

-The PlantUML extension for Visual Studio Code generates UML diagrams using the PlantUML syntax, and then relies on Graphviz to render the diagrams as images.
-The PlantUML extension also requires JRE to be installed to execute the PlantUML.jar file.

-Therefore, to use PlantUML effectively in Visual Studio Code, you will need to install both Graphviz and JRE on your system.

 ## Install both Graphviz and JRE
 Both Graphviz and JRE are required to use PlantUML in Visual Studio Code.